-Add another hour or two onto the total time of this hike in Lauterbrunnen if you choose to walk down from First to Grindelwald.
+Add another hour or two to the total time of this hike if you choose to walk down from First to Grindelwald.
 The alternative is to catch the gondola, which costs 30 CHF.

 Contributed By: Wendy Werneth – The Nomadic Vegan.

-Some of the best trails to take when hiking in Lauterbrunnen are:
+Some of the best trails to take are:

 - The iconic Eiger trail, a high route brings you right in front of the famous Eiger Nordwand.

-- Trail to Wengen that ascends most of the way but gives you glimpses of the Breithorn and Staubbach Falls cascading into Lauterbrunnen Valley.
+- Trail to Wengen that ascends most of the way but gives you glimpses of the Breithorn and Staubbach Falls cascading into the valley.

 RELATED ARTICLE → MUST-DO HIKES IN LAUTERBRUNNEN